+The dual grill uses all of the top element, and the single economy grill setting uses the inner part of the element only.
 Important: The door must be kept open when the grill is used.

-To switch off, return the control knob to the "off" position.
+To switch off, return the control knobs to the "off" position.